 According to Gallup, half of employees are ready to leave their jobs.
 Some of these individuals might even go on to start their own businesses.
 While statistics indicate that half of those startup attempts will be unsuccessful, right now the small business optimism index is at its highest level since its inception 45 years ago.
-If you have what it takes, maybe it’s time to start your own business — maybe it’s time to haul that hobby out of the garage and put it on the market.
+If you have what it takes, maybe it’s time to start your own business!
+Maybe it’s time to turn your hobby into a thriving business.

 So, what does it take?
-Unfortunately, there’s no magic formula that can guarantee you a profitable business, but there is certainly a rough recipe that the most successful startups tend to follow.
-Some of the ingredients in this recipe are easier to come by than others, but the more you can include, the better your odds of producing something that people want.
+Unfortunately, there’s no magic formula that can guarantee you a profitable business.
+However, there is certainly a rough recipe that the most successful startups tend to follow.
+Some of the ingredients in this recipe are easier to come by than others.
+The more you can include, though, the better your odds of producing something that people want.

 The Right Stuff to Turn Your Hobby Into a Thriving Business

 If you’ve been thinking for a while about quitting your day job and striking out on your own, you’ve probably spent plenty of time polling family and friends about your idea.
 Really, though, you’re just looking for encouragement — otherwise, you’d be asking the professionals.
 The prospect of receiving truly honest feedback can be frightening, but it’s a necessary step.
-Early constructive criticism can help you avoid years of misguided struggling, and overcoming your fear of feedback is essential if you hope to one day make the bigger leap of relying on your current hobby for your livelihood.
+Early constructive criticism can help you avoid years of misguided struggling.
+Overcoming your fear of feedback is essential if you hope to rely on your current hobby for your livelihood.

 Because you’re planning to turn your hobby into a business, it’s a good idea to try to monetize it before your mortgage is riding on it.
 While you won’t yet be able to give it your full attention, testing your idea as a side hustle stage will help you determine whether there’s a market need for your product or service.
 It can also give you the time necessary to get the word out about your offering using guerrilla marketing tactics.
 Low-budget marketing is useful, but it takes time for the message to sink in.
 On the other hand, if you’re planning to open your doors with a bang, you should budget a more significant dollar amount for big marketing efforts to fuel that buzz.